 Vendor audits are processes for investigating an organisation’ compliance for using the software within the contractual terms.

-Poor visibility and management of available licenses can lead to an organisation being uncompliant, making it an easy target for vendors to up-sell their product and charge them large bills.
+Poor visibility and management of available licences can lead to an organisation being uncompliant, making it an easy target for vendors to up-sell their products and charge them large bills.

 Large software vendors such as Microsoft, Adobe, IBM, SAP and Oracle have gained a reputation for aggressive software audits which disrupt an organisation’s IT operations.

-By adopting a software asset management tool, the risk of becoming uncompliant is drastically reduced as IT administrators have an overarching view of all the available licenses, how they are distributed, who is using them, and when they are due to expire.
+By adopting a software asset management tool, the risk of becoming uncompliant is drastically reduced as IT administrators have an overarching view of all the available licences, how they are distributed, who is using them, and when they are due to expire.

-Keeping on top of license renewals, acquiring additional assets when demand increases and removing licenses in instances in which they are not used will help organisations not only protect themselves against being audited but also optimize their IT estate to produce most values.
+Keeping on top of licence renewals, acquiring additional assets when demand increases and removing licences in instances in which they are not used will help organisations not only protect themselves against being audited but also optimize their IT estate to produce the most value.